 When it comes to what, there are two possible options.
 You can create a marketplace app that is either:

-Marketplaces for goods usually come to our mind first when you hear the word “marketplace”.
+Marketplaces for goods usually come to mind first when you hear the word “marketplace.”
 Amazon, eBay, Etsy, Wish, Alibaba, AliExpress are just some of the most popular examples.

-What are their challenges in terms of Product Design?
+Here are a few tips in terms of Product Design:

-What are the marketplaces for services?
-Think of any platform where independent private people can offer their services of any kind.
-It may be taxis (Uber), dog walking (Rover), surfing (SimplySurfers), house cleaning (Handy) etc.
+What are marketplaces for services?
+Think of any platform where people that are freelancers/entrepreneurs, etc. can offer services of any kind.
+Some examples include Uber (taxis), Rover (dog walking), SimplySurfers (surfing), Handy (cleaning), etc.

 When you develop a marketplace app of such kind, pay attention to the following points:

-When it comes to how we usually talk either about a vertical or horizontal marketplace.
+When it comes to how, we usually talk about either a vertical or a horizontal marketplace.

 Finally, depending on your customers, the marketplace may be:

-The inability to understand customers’ real problem has led many Startups to the dead end.
-Michael Seibel, CEO at Y Combinator, perfectly explained this idea in a few sentences:
+The inability to understand customers’ real problems has led many Startups to the dead end.
+Michael Seibel, the CEO of Y Combinator, perfectly explained this idea in a few sentences:

 If you’ve answered yes to both questions, you’re moving in the right direction.
-Otherwise, you’ve selected a hard niche.
+Otherwise, you’ve selected a hard usecase and niche.

 These simple principles have many real-life examples: both good and bad ones.

 Think of Uber as a good one.
 Do people often take taxis?
-Of course, it’s a common thing in big cities.
-Is it an intense need?
-Yes, since they usually take it under specific circumstances, and sometimes they are even desperate (e.g. they’re in a hurry, they’re far from the public transport routes or it’s too late and they don’t have any other options, you name it).
+Of course, it’s a common transportation type in big cities.
+Is it a necessity for many people?
+Also yes, since they usually take it under specific circumstances, and more often than not they are even desperate (e.g., they’re in a hurry; they’re far from the public transport routes, or it’s too late, and they don’t have any other options - you name it).

-We can also remember one example from our own practice.
-Once we’ve received a request to our inbox from a Healthcare Startup.
+We can also remember one example from our own experience.
+Once, we received a request to our inbox from a Healthcare Startup.
 Leaving all names and details aside, their idea was to improve the way people do blood testing.
-Despite the idea was quite good in general, blood testing isn’t a frequent need (if you do such a blood test - you do it once in 4 months, right?), which was exactly the reason why the Startup didn’t skyrocket.
+If we ignore the fact that the idea itself was quite good, blood testing isn’t a frequent/desperate need (if you do get your blood work done — you do it once every 4 months or so, right?), which was exactly the reason why the startup didn’t skyrocket.

 We learned our lesson from that story.

-According to CBInsights, the lack of a market need is a number one reason for failure, cited by 42% of polled startups.
+According to CBInsights, the lack of market need is the number one reason for failure, cited by 42% of surveyed startups.

 How do you know that the value proposition is good?
 It is clear.
-If you can’t put in 2-3 sentences you should definitely rethink it.
-Also, it should answer 2 key questions — for whom and how is it useful?
+If you can’t put it into 2-3 sentences, you should definitely rethink it.
+Also, it should answer 2 key questions — for whom and how exactly is it useful?

 The value proposition is the primary reason why customers should buy your product or service.

-Here are a few tips on how to make it look persuasively and attractively:
+Here are a few tips on how to make it seem persuasive and attractive: